ianng31/something-awesome/README.md

   * Will place the program in the background so it runs silently, persisting even through closing of session.

 output is saved to `~/.not_a_keylogger.txt`

+Idea derived from [here](https://github.com/HusseinBakri/Tanit-Keylogger) and the Tanit-Keylogger by Hussein Bakri